1972 Liberty Bowl: Game summary

 An Iowa State fumble led to a Cam Bonifay field goal to make it 3-0 Georgia Tech less than two minutes into the game.
 Iowa State responded with two touchdowns in the first quarter, one of them on a George Amundson touchdown pass and the other on a Moses Moore touchdown run.
 Jimmy Robinson caught a touchdown pass from backup quarterback Jim Stevens to make it 14-9 midway through the second quarter.
 Gary Faulkner returned an interception for a touchdown to make it 17-14 with 1:46 remaining in the 1st half.
 But on the ensuing kickoff return, Moore returned it 93 yards for a touchdown to make it 21-17 at halftime.
 Rob Healy caught a touchdown pass from Stevens to make it 24-21 Georgia Tech.
-Iowa State responded with a Goedjen field goal with 1:40 remaining in the third to make it a 24-24 tie going into the final quarter.
+Iowa State responded with a Tom Goedjen field goal with 1:40 remaining in the third to make it a 24-24 tie going into the final quarter.
 Kevin McNamara caught a touchdown pass from Stevens to make it 31-24 with 11:28 remaining.
 On a pitchout pass attempt by Stevens, the Cyclones recovered the ball at the Jacket 33 with the chance to tie/win.
 An Ike Harris touchdown from George Amundson had made it 31-30 with 1:36 to go.
 But on the ensuing two-point conversion, Amundson threw the ball away, and Mark Fields recovered the ensuing onside kick for Georgia Tech to clinch the game.
 Jim Stevens completed 12 of 15 passes for 157 yards and three touchdowns and was named Most Valuable Player.